Nette Documentation Preview

 copy(string $origin, string $target, bool $overwrite=true)void

 Copies a file or an entire directory.
 Overwrites existing files and directories by default.
-If $overwrite is set to false and a $target already exists, throws an exception Nette\InvalidStateException.
-Throws an exception Nette\IOException on error occurred.
+If $overwrite is set to false and the target file or directory $target already exists, it throws a Nette\InvalidStateException.
+Throws a Nette\IOException on error.

 FileSystem::copy('/path/to/source', '/path/to/dest', overwrite: true);